HWeber-tech/emp_proving_ground_v1/docs/evolution_manager.md

 ## Behaviour

-- Keeps a rolling window of recent decisions (default 5) for each managed tactic and clears the window once an adaptation cycle fires so new evidence is required before triggering again.【F:src/thinking/adaptation/evolution_manager.py†L114-L166】
+- Keeps a rolling window of recent decisions (default 5) for each managed tactic and clears the window once an adaptation cycle fires so new evidence is required before triggering again.【F:src/thinking/adaptation/evolution_manager.py†L133-L185】
 - Derives a win/loss signal from the decision diary outcomes (`paper_pnl`, `paper_return`,
   or `win_rate`).
 - When the observed win-rate drops below the configured threshold, the manager either:
   - registers a catalogue variant (e.g., an exploratory configuration), or
   - dampens the base tactic weight if no variants remain.
+- If no pre-defined variants remain, the manager can now auto-synthesise lightweight parameter mutations (e.g., scale a lookback window or adjust a threshold) defined via `ParameterMutation`.
+These on-the-fly variants inherit the base tactic metadata while clearly labelling the mutated parameter in their tactic identifier.【F:src/thinking/adaptation/evolution_manager.py†L207-L269】
 - Actions are feature-gated by `EVOLUTION_ENABLE_ADAPTIVE_RUNS` and only execute while the tactic remains in the `paper` ledger stage.